 Marketing your event is crucial, because you want to spread the word to donors and possible attendees.
 Put in place a marketing strategy by focusing on:

 Create a brand around your event.
 Give it a catchy name, create a logo and incorporate your theme.
 Use a particular colour palette, font and a few images that represent it well.

 In 2018, 43% of people participated in charitable events because they heard about it on social media (Nonprofit Source).
 Use the material you created in branding to make social media posts and event posters.
 Be sure to post on all social media platforms, by scheduling frequent posts leading up to the date.
 Create material suited for instagram, facebook and more so that guests can share with their followers and you can leverage your community to get the word out!

 Approach local businesses to display your posters.
 Although online advertising is great, your audience might respond more to learning about your event while out at their local coffee shop, library, restaurant and more.

 Email remains one of the best communication tools you have with your donors.
 Create great campaigns for your events on email applications like MailChimp.
 Schedule initial emails explaining your event and showing off your branding along with follow ups, reminders and post event updates.
 It is also helpful to use a CRM to track how your emails are being received, the responses and more.
 Zeffy's ticketing service integrates easily with any emailing application and CRM and will help make your email campaigns even easier!

-Things will go wrong at some point during your planning or even at the event.
-Expect a few bumps in the road so that you can prepare.
+Things will go wrong at some point during your charity event planning and executing..
+Expect a few bumps in the road so that you can prepare during the time period leading up to the event.
 When you find yourself in these situations, make sure to stick with what you know how to do to resolve the issue.
 Taking a risk may not be the best option.
 Be sure to clearly communicate with your donors if anything does come up.